FREQUENTLY ASKED QUESTIONS

 Marine mammals, particularly slow-moving large whales and sea turtles, are often hit by speeding boats.
 Fishing gear or other trash line that has been cast overboard can be a potential hazard to smaller marine mammals, such as dolphins, porpoises, seals and sea lions.

 Coastal Ocean Mammal / Bird Education and Research Surveys (BeachCOMBERS) began in May 1997.
 This is a collaborative project among staff at Monterey Bay National Marine Sanctuary, California Department of Fish and Wildlife, US Fish and Wildlife Service, and Moss Landing Marine Laboratories.
 Since the project’s inception, the surveys have been conducted monthly on beaches in Monterey Bay and expanded south into Cambria and San Luis Obispo (~30 beaches).
 In 2012, the Southern Chapter of the BeachCOMBERS program began and 13 more beaches were added to the monthly surveys.
+In 2022, the San Diego Chapter of the BeachCOMBERS program began and 6 more beaches were added to the monthly surveys.

 Dead seabirds and marine mammals on the beach are part of the natural nutrient cycling on the beach.
 Beach flies and sand hoppers, which feed on carcasses, are important prey for other animals, such as sanderlings, snowy plovers, and other shorebirds.
 Scavenging animals such as coyotes, turkey vultures, gulls, and shore crabs also eat these dead animals.